uchicago-library/attachment-converter/doc/releasing.md

 *after* running `make arch-release`, whenever we are in control of the order in which those two things happen.

-The user should be able to then install `attc` by first adding this to their `/etc/pacman.conf`:
+After `make arch-release` is complete, the user should be able to install `attc` by first adding this to their `/etc/pacman.conf`:

 ```ini
 [dldc]